 This is a very attractive and fair offer.
 I only have questions in one area.
 I am wondering if there is any flexibility in terms of the number of patients I see initially.
-I understand that the expectation at this point is that I would see # (16-20) patients a day during office hours.
-In my current internship I see # (8) patients.
+I understand that the expectation at this point is that I would see # (8-12) patients a day during clinic hours.
+In my current outpatient internship, I see # (7-8) patients.
 As a new practitioner, in a new setting, would it be possible to have a ramp-up period for the first few months. (pause and let sink in).
-If possible, I would like to ramp-up from # (8-10) patients a day during the first 3 months.
-From 3-6 months I'd like to see # (10-12) patients a day .
-After 6 months I would like to move toward seeing # (16+) patients.
+If possible, I would like to ramp-up from # (7-8) patients a day during the first 3 months.
+From 3-6 months I'd like to see # (8-10) patients a day .
+After 6 months I would like to move toward seeing # (10-12) patients.
 Would a schedule such as this be possible?
 I am wondering what has previously been the norm for new practitioners working in your clinic?

-7. Respond professionally regardless of the outcome:a) If the employer cannot be flexible on a particular aspect of the offer, then let them know you understand.
-Thank the employer for being willing to discuss the matter.

-- b) If an employer cannot make a decision at that time (needs to consult with others or they need time to reflect on the request), then let them know you understand, express appreciation for the fact they are willing to consider the request and make sure you understand the next step. - c) Finally, if the employer is able to be flexible with a particular matter, then thank the employer and express appreciation for his/her flexibility
+- 7. Respond professionally regardless of the outcome: - a) If the employer cannot be flexible on a particular aspect of the offer, then let them know you understand.
+Thank the employer for being willing to discuss the matter. - b) If an employer cannot make a decision at that time (needs to consult with others or they need time to reflect on the request), then let them know you understand, express appreciation for the fact they are willing to consider the request and make sure you understand the next step. - c) Finally, if the employer is able to be flexible with a particular matter, then thank the employer and express appreciation for his/her flexibility